ethereum/EIPs/EIPS/eip-vnft.md

 ---

 ## Simple Summary
 A set of standard interfaces for contracts that representing versatile type of assets.
-A single deployed vnft contract can represent/contain any kind of, of any  combination of digital assets, i.e. fungible tokens, non-fungible tokens, or vnfts.
+A single deployed vnft contract can represent/contain any kind of, or any  combination of digital assets, i.e. fungible tokens, non-fungible tokens, or vnfts.

 ## Abstract
 A short (~200 word) description of the technical issue being addressed.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.